showwhat

 }

 }Each definition has variations evaluated top-to-bottom.
 The first variation whose conditions all match wins.
-A variation with no conditions always matches (use it as a default).
+Use definitions for boolean flags, config values, or structured objects.
+A variation with no conditions always matches, so use it as the default.

 Resolve a definition